First-time buyer mortgages

 How much can I borrow with my first-time buyer mortgage?

-The mortgage provider will work out how much you can realistically afford to pay back each month and give you a mortgage limit based on that information.
+The mortgage provider will work out how much you can realistically afford to pay back each month.
+They’ll give you a mortgage limit based on the information you provide and your financial circumstances.
 They’ll look at:

 - Your credit rating and history